Krzysztofz01/pixel-sorter/README.md

     - *hue* - Use the HSL color space hue value to determine intervals
     - *saturation* - Use the HSL color space saturation value to determine intervals
     - *mask* - Use the external mask image to determine intervals
-    - *absolute* - Use the color absolute value (old imprecise approach, but classic)
+    - *absolute* - Use the product of all RGB components to determine intervals (imprecise but classic approach)
     - *edge* - Use a Canny edge detection algorithm to determine intervals
 - *interval-lower-threshold* (-l) - The lower threshold of the interval determination process.
 - *interval-upper-threshold* (-u) - The upper threshold of the interval determination process.